duckduckgo/duckduckgo-documentation/duckduckhack/api-answers/forum-lookup.md

 Creating a test file for your Instant Answer is a critical requirement for [submitting](#) your Instant Answer.
 You can learn more in the [Test File Reference](#).

-In this case, `duckpan new` created a test file for us, under [`t/HackerNews.t`](#).
-We'll test two queries to make sure they trigger our Instant Answer:
+In this case, `duckpan new` created a test file for us, under [`t/HackerNewz.t`](#).
+We'll specify two test queries to make sure they trigger our Instant Answer:

 ```perl
 #!/usr/bin/env perl